loader

 Frequently Asked Questions (FAQs)

-Will the donor area look patchy after a beard transplant?
+1. Will hair regrow in the donor area after a beard transplant?

-Can scalp hair be used for a beard transplant?
+3. Can scalp hair be used for beard transplantation?

-Yes, if the beard itself does not provide enough donor hair, scalp hair is a common alternative and blends well with facial hair after growth.
+Yes, if the beard lacks sufficient donor hair, scalp hair—usually from the back of the head—is a common alternative that blends well with facial hair.